Indonesia Food and Drink

 The staple diet for most Indonesians is nasi (rice), but this is swapped on some islands with other starchy foods such as noodles, corn, sago, cassava and sweet potatoes.
 Coconut milk is used extensively in sauces and soups.

-Indonesians like their food highly spiced, with an emphasis on ingredients such as lime leaves, lemongrass, tamarind, cloves, cinnamon and chilli.
+Indonesians like their food to be heavily spiced, with an emphasis on ingredients such as lime leaves, lemongrass, tamarind, cloves, cinnamon and chilli.
 Be wary of the tiny and fiery hot red and green peppers included in salads and vegetable dishes.
-Seafood is a regular feature on menus and many dishes are flavoured with shrimp paste, known as terasi or belacan.
+Seafood is a regular feature on menus and many dishes are flavoured with shrimp paste, known as belacan.

-Nasigoreng: Considered the national dish it consists of fried rice, flavoured with spices and usually eaten with accompanying vegetables.
+Nasi goreng: A traditional dish consists of fried rice and meat, flavoured with spices and accompanied with vegetables.

 Ayam goreng: Fried chicken, a national staple.

-Soto: Traditional soupy broth with rice cakes and noodles, often with chicken or beef.
+Soto: Traditional soupy broth with meat and vegetables, and sometimes featuring chicken and noodles.

-Sate: Skewers of beef, fish, pork, chicken or lamb, cooked on hot coals and dipped in peanut sauce.
+Sate or Satay: Skewers of beef, chicken or lamb, cooked on hot coals and served with peanut source.

-Rendang: A speciality of Sumatra; a densely spiced coconut curry with lime leaves and buffalo meat.
+Rendang: A speciality of Sumatra that consists of a densely spiced coconut beef stew.

 Gado-gado: A Javan salad of raw and cooked vegetables with peanut and coconut milk sauce.